jessicastow/currency_converter/README.md

 - `today`: argument to see whether the user would like the most recent (today/latest) conversion or if they want to use historical information.
 - `output`: The amount of the target currency.
 Calculated by multiplying the the input (base) amount and the rate of the target currency.
 - `again`: Asks the user whether they would like to do another conversion.
 If the user answers 'yes' then the script is run again, any other response will end the program.

+Any feedback on my solution is welcome!
+Email me: stowjess@gmail.com

 ### Notes/Updates to do...